Chris West (politician): National politics

 In October 2025, West said he agreed with state delegate Lauren Arikan's criticism that the attorney general of Maryland's lawsuits against the Trump administration were "politically motivated more than policy motivated", but conceded that Republican attorneys general often sued the Biden administration in a similar manner.
 He also added that he hoped that attorneys general, both Democratic and Republican, would focus more on their constituents and less on national politics.

+In February 2026, West said he opposed pursuing mid-decade redistricting in Maryland and opposed holding a vote on a bill that would redraw Maryland's congressional districts to improve the Democratic Party's chances of winning the 1st congressional district, the only congressional district held by Republicans in the state.

 Social issues

 West supports banning abortions after a fetus reaches fetal viability unless the mother's life is at risk.

 In 2019, West voted in favor of legislation that would make it legal for doctors to prescribe a lethal dose of medication to terminally ill patients who want to end their lives.
-The bill failed to pass out of the Senate, receiving a 23-23 vote.
+The bill failed to pass out of the Senate, receiving a 23–23 vote.
 West was the only Republican to vote in favor of the bill.

 During the 2020 legislative session, West introduced a bill that would require agencies to provide a voter application form and general voting information to people preparing to transition back to society from prison.
-The bill passed the House of Delegates by a vote of 93-36.
+The bill passed the House of Delegates by a vote of 93–36.

 In February 2020, West co-sponsored legislation that would make single-occupant bathrooms gender neutral.
 In February 2021, West cosponsored legislation that would provide students with access to period products in school bathrooms.
 The bill passed and became law on May 30, 2021.

 In August 2020, West signed onto a letter calling on the Baltimore County Public Schools system to ban hate symbols in the form of Confederate Flags and swastikas.
 During the 2021 legislative session, he introduced a bill to create penalties for vandalizing or destroying historically significant statues in Maryland.